hannibal051/kiss-icp/ros/README.md

-# KISS-ICP ROS 2 Wrapper
+# KISS-ICP ROS 2 Wrapper with GPS-IMU ESKF Estimator

 ### How to build